Score Matching for Truncated Density Estimation on a Manifold: Background

 \subsection{Score Matching}

 Firstly, let us define a parametric statistical model as

 for some domain $V$ (e.g. $V = \R^d$), and where $p(\mb{x};\mb\beta)$ is the probability density function (pdf).
 We use this model to approximate an unknown data density function $q(\mb{x})$, where $\mb\beta$ is the parameter which would like to estimate.
 In many cases, the normalising constant, $Z(\mb\beta)$, is intractable, therefore classical methods such as maximum likelihood estimation (MLE) are unsuited.

-Instead, one often turns to methods such as score matching \citep{scorematching1, scorematching2}, which minimises
+It is possible that probability density functions on $\manifold$ are defined in terms of either Euclidean coordinates ($\modeldensity$) or local coordinates ($\modeldensitysphere$).
+We assume that the true data density is given by $\datadensitysphere$, defined in terms of local coordinates.